 Matt oversees all consulting projects across private and development sectors.
 Clients include multinational and domestic corporates and major development partners.
-He’s closely involved in the private sector via board positions at Amcham and Eurocham (Benelux), and holds master’s qualifications in information science, business administration, international law and economics from the US and Europe.
+He is closely involved in the business community via board positions and personal advisory with business associations and startup companies.
+Matt holds master’s qualifications in information science, business administration, international law and development economics.

 CHIEK Chansamphors (‘Sam’)

-At EMC Thany has led a variety of projects, for foreign and domestic firms and development partners, across multiple sectors.
-She was also a mentor for Australia’s Women in Leadership Programme, and for startups at a local accelerator.
-Thany graduated master’s degrees in public policy and management (Australia) and sustainable development (USA) and recently a Fujitsu-JAIMS foundation scholarship (Japan and USA).
+Thany leads the development of EMC’s systems and staff to ensure our sustainable growth.
+Prior to that, at EMC Thany led a variety of private and development sector projects.
+She was a mentor for Australia’s Women in Leadership Programme and graduated two master’s degrees in public policy and sustainable development (Michigan State, Carnegie Mellon), and recently completed a Fujitsu-JAIMS scholarship (Japan, Singapore, USA).

 Lathtana manages our Lao PDR company and, as senior consultant, has led research projects in some of the country’s most inaccessible regions.
-He comes from a background in public health and social research and holds a master’s in health and Social Sciences from Mahidol University, Thailand (scholarship).
-Immediately prior to joining EMC, Lathtana at World Education.
+He comes from a background in public health and social research and holds a master’s in Health and Social Sciences from Mahidol University, Thailand where he was a scholarship student.
+Immediately prior to joining EMC, Lathtana worked at World Education.

 Naomi has a 9-year career in market research, based in Germany and working internationally.
-At EMC, she’s supported research-based projects, and led consulting engagements, including in entrepreneurship and green financing.
+At EMC, she’s supported research-based projects, and led consulting engagements, including in entrepreneurship, green financing and parametric weather insurance.
 She also mentors local entrepreneurs at a business incubator.
 Naomi has an MA in Sociology (Germany) and speaks Japanese.

 Wilson joined EMC from management consulting, based in Malaysia and working internationally.
 As an engineering graduate (Australia) he started his career in oil and gas services, working with clients such as Petronas, Shell and ExxonMobil.
 At EMC, he’s worked with range of private sector clients from neighboring ASEAN countries.
 Wilson also speaks Bahasa Malaysian and Cantonese.